mmpfeffer/blip/blip/README.md

 8. List Parameters.

-   If one of the explicit template arguments is a list, the nested template interpolation is performed once for each value in the list.
+   If one (or more) of the explicit template arguments is a list, the nested template interpolation is performed once for each value in the list.
 If more than one explicit nested template argument is a list, the corresponding value from each explicit nested template variable list will be used when interpolating the template once for each value.
    All list arguments must have the same number of entries.
+Here is a contrived, albeit not very elegant, example:

         name.tmpl:
              This is my name: {{title}} {{first_name}} {{last_name}}